 Image 4: This is what a lead card looks like in OmniCrane

-While many B2B sales people results are stagnant, others are more successful than ever.
+While many B2B traders' sales are stagnant, others are more successful than ever.

 Richard A. Novák is an expert in ethical AI, digitalization and IT management.
 He graduated from the Czech Technical University in Prague and received his Ph.D. in Big Data Ethics from the Faculty of Informatics and Statistics at the University of Economics in Prague.
 He founded the Prague Data Ethics Lab with his colleagues and teaches courses related to Ethical AI and IT Governance at the VŠE.
 He founded and currently serves as CEO of Omnicrane, a startup focused on applying AI to SalesTech and MarTech.
 Previously, he held the position of Vice President at telecommunications companies T-Mobile Czech Republic, GTS Czech and Director of IT Services at Slovak Telekom.